Korry-Cowher/Computer-Build-Estimator/README.md

 # Computer-Build-Price-Estimator
-A tool to create an estimated cost for masonry projects
+A tool to create an estimated cost for PC builds